smallyunet/the-trapper/README.md

 - **Mechanism:** Tracks same-block repeated interactions, checks if caller/target are contracts, verifies repayment.
 - **Punishment:** If flash loan not repaid by a contract caller, triggers `invalid()` opcode to burn all remaining gas.

+### 5. HoneypotToken (`src/traps/HoneypotToken.sol`)
+**The Bait:**
+A standard ERC20 token that seems tradable.
+The owner mints tokens and makes it look like a new gem.

+**The Trap:**
+Contains a hidden sell restriction mechanism.
+- **Mechanism:** The `_beforeTokenTransfer` hook allows minting and receiving tokens but reverts on any outgoing transfer from a non-owner address.
+- **Outcome:** Victims can buy the token (receiving it from a DEX pair) but cannot sell it back.
+- **Punishment:** Funds used to buy the token are effectively locked as they cannot be swapped back.

 ---

 ## 🛠 Usage